Gertrude Denman, Baroness Denman: Australia

 Five hundred official guests and almost 5,000 people travelled in special trains to witness the spectacle.
 Lord Denman laid the first foundation stone, the Prime Minister and O'Malley laid the second and third stones.
 The moment had arrived for the naming of the new capital.
 As well as the choice of name there had been much discussion in the Cabinet as to how the new name should be pronounced.
 It was decided that whatever pronunciation Lady Denman gave when she read out the name would be the one officially adopted.
 At noon, Mrs O'Malley presented to Lady Denman a gold case containing a card on which the chosen name was written.
 Amid a fanfare of trumpets and the bands playing 'All people that on earth do dwell', she made her way to a dais.
 The music ceased and Lady Denman said, "I name the capital of Australia Canberra."
 There were loud cheers, and while the artillery fired a twenty-one gun salute, the bands played "Advance Australia Fair" and "God Save the King".
 The date is now celebrated in the national capital as "Canberra Day".

-While Trudie and the children accepted life in Australia, and made the most of the opportunities it had to offer, Lord Denman found it uncomfortable and his health was not good.
+While Lady Denman and her children accepted life in Australia, and made the most of the opportunities it had to offer, Lord Denman found it uncomfortable and his health was not good.
 He was frequently in bed with colds and asthma, and his hay fever was especially serious on account of the pollen laden blooms of Australia's national flower, the wattle.
-Trudie Denman had an affair with one of her husband's aides, John Arnold Cuthbert Quilter (1875–1915) during this time.
+Denman had an affair with one of her husband's aides, John Arnold Cuthbert Quilter (1875–1915) during this time.
 Early in November 1913, Lord Denman announced to the Colonial Secretary Lord Harcourt his desire to resign.
 Eventually his request was accepted and the Denmans left Australia amid a barrage of laudatory farewell addresses in May 1914.